stefanpejcic/dev.openpanel.com/docs/cli/commands.md

 # Commands

-`opencli commands` generates a list of available OpenCLI commands:
+`opencli commands` generates a list of available OpenCLI commands on the current server:

 ```
 opencli commands
 ```

+As new commands are added gradually, they might not yet be available in your OpenPanel version.
+To check if a command is available on a server, run `opencli commands`.